thomasblanchet/gpinter-mathematica/README.md

-# gpinter-mathematica
+# Mathematica codes for generalized Pareto interpolation

-Mathematica codes detailing the generalized Pareto interpolation method
+This repository contains Mathematica codes that include calculations and technical details behind the paper of Thomas Blanchet, Juliette Fournier and Thomas Piketty, “Generalized Pareto Curves: Theory and Applications”, 2017.